`Seeing' the quantum ripples of spacetime

-which is again proportional to $n_{P_i}$.
+If now there are no gravitons in the initial state of the system $n_{G_i}=0$ then also the detector will absorb a photon and de-excite while spontaneously emitting a graviton and the transition probability simply reads $\mathcal{P}_{if}^{\text{Spont.}}=\frac{\pi^2\hbar\omega g_h^2q_P^2}{2mm_0^3\omega_0m_P\Omega_P}n_{P_i}\delta^2[\omega-(\omega_0+\Omega_P)]$ which is again proportional to $n_{P_i}$.
 It is now thus possible to increase the number of pump photons in the initial state of the system which will significantly increase the spontaneous emission probability of the gravitons.
 This will be a significant advancement towards already proposed experimental scenarios for the detection of graviton signatures.